aws-samples/batch-processing-gateway-on-emr-on-eks/README.md

 ```

 <Details>
-Depending on the number of times the job was submitted, you should see something similar to the output below.
+Depending on the number of times the job was submitted, you should see something similar to the output below:

 ```
 NAME                                                      READY   STATUS      RESTARTS   AGE